European shares fall on China growth concerns

 * Says seeking additional opportunities to enhance value (Adds interim CEO quotes, details, background, share reaction)

-LONDON, Sept 20 European shares fell early on Thursday as weak Chinese manufacturing data revived global growth concerns and hit miners, while euro zone banks continued to trim recent gains on uncertainty about if and when Spain would apply for a bailout.
+LONDON, Sept 20 European equities fell early on Thursday as weak Chinese manufacturing data reignited global growth concerns, hitting miners, while euro zone banks continued to trim recent gains on uncertainty about if and when Spain would apply for a bailout.

-Basic resources shares dropped 1.8 percent as data showed manufacturing activity in China, the world's largest consumer of metals, continued to contract this month.
+Basic resources shares dropped as data showed manufacturing output in China, the world's largest consumer of metals, dipped to its lowest level in 10 months.

-Miners Kazakhmis and Anglo American were the biggest losers, both falling 3.2 percent, while BHP Billiton shed 2.5 percent.

-Euro zone banks also weighed, dipping 0.8 percent as Spain continues to hold off from applying for a bailout that would allow the European Central Bank to intervene on the debt market to tame Spain's high borrowing costs.
+Euro zone banks also weighed, shedding 1.2 percent as Spain continues to hold off from applying for the bailout which would in turn allow the European Central Bank to intervene on the debt market to tame Spain's high borrowing costs.

-The ECB's pledge to intervene to support struggling countries was expected to help push Spain's 10-year borrowing costs lower at an auction on Thursday.
-Still, yields were likely to remain uncomfortably high while Prime Minister Mariano Rajoy resists requesting a rescue that many regard as inevitable.

 "Activity in China is still weak and the Europeans are scared to death," a Brussels-based trader said.
 "The Spanish situation is nerve-wracking but I think Spain's problems are well known."